anwarnunez/fusi/README.rst

 What is fusilib?
 =================
-``fusilib`` is a Python package for analysis of functional ultrasound and electrophysiology data.
+``fusilib`` is a Python package for the analysis of functional ultrasound and electrophysiology data.

 Installation
 ============